academie-de-espee/earl-marshal/training/rapier-marshal.md

 * Attempt to ensure a uniformity of training and experience among the marshallate such that rules are being enforced in the same way across the Kingdom.
 * Provide new marshals with the mental toolkit necessary to manage fights and uphold armor and weapons standards in potentially stressful situations

-### Training
-* **A Marshal in Training (MIT) is not a marshal.**
-* An MIT cannot, on their own, monitor fights, inspect weapons, or sign off on paperwork.
-* An MIT is expected to perform the tasks of a marshal but under the direct supervision of a warranted marshal and with the approval of discipline-marshal- in-charge.
-* Warranted marshals supervising an MIT should be performing the task of a rapier marshal with the MIT, either directly supervising their work or having the MIT shadow the rapier marshal.
-The intent is that the supervising marshal and MITs observe the same exchanges, weapons, and interactions.
-If any such issues arise the supervising marshal needs to be able to immediately step in and correct the mistakes of the MIT.
-* MITs should not be used to fill marshal positions in order to complete necessary marshal tasks during any activity.

 ### Requirements
 * This class
 * Field Marshal 201